Imielin, Warsaw

-Imielin (/pl/) is a neighbourhood in Warsaw, Poland, located within the district of Ursynów, in the City Information System areas of Stary Imielin and Ursynów-Centrum.
-The area is divided into two multifamily housing neighbourhoods, Imielin and West Ursynów.
+Imielin (/pl/) is a neighbourhood in Warsaw, Poland, within the district of Ursynów.
+It consists of two housing estates composed of apartment buildings, West Ursynów and Imielin.
+The neighbourhood is divided into two City Information System areas, Stary Imielin and Ursynów-Centrum.

-There are located numerous medical facilities, including Maria Skłodowska-Curie National Research Institute of Oncology, the Institute of Hematology and Transfusion Medicine, and the Southern Hospital.
-There is also Imielin station of the Warsaw Metro rapit transit system.
+The neighbourhood has several medical facilities, including Maria Skłodowska-Curie National Research Institute of Oncology, the Institute of Haematology and Transfusion Medicine, and the Southern Hospital.
+It also has Imielin station of the M1 line of the Warsaw Metro rapit transit system.